documentationfor yFiles for HTML 3.0.0.1

 BridgeEdgeStyle cannot visualize self-loops.

-By default, the BridgeEdgeStyle provides a handle which supports interactive changing of the bridge height.
-This can be turned off by setting provideHeightHandle to false.
+By default, the BridgeEdgeStyle provides a handle that supports interactive adjustment of the bridge height.
+You can disable this feature by setting provideHeightHandle to false.

 ArrowEdgeStyle

-The ArrowEdgeStyle renders an edge as a single-segment bridge arrow shapes with configurable arrow tip angle and arrow shaft thickness.
+The ArrowEdgeStyle renders an edge as a single-segment bridge arrow shape with configurable arrow tip angle and arrow shaft thickness.
 The bends of the edge are ignored for this style.

 Two nodes connected with an edge using an ArrowEdgeStyle